MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 ### Advanced use of bot variables

-For more details on complex and advanced scenarios using bot variables, including authentication, external sources, and initialization flows, [see the Power Virtual Agents web app version of this topic](authoring-variables-bot.md).
+For more details on complex and advanced scenarios using bot variables, including authentication, external sources, and initialization flows, [see the Microsoft Copilot Studio web app version of this topic](authoring-variables-bot.md).

 ---